johnpolacek/TweenPages/README.md

+# TweenPages

-# Animating Complex Next.js Page Transitions with GSAP
+### Animating Complex Next.js Page Transitions with GSAP

 One of the great promises of Next.js is that you get that awesome single page app experience while also keeping the performance and architectural benefits of serverside rendering and routing.